 At Stuart N. House, P.A., attorney Stuart House will protect your rights whether you are a biological mother seeking to establish paternity for child support purposes or are the father or alleged father in a paternity action in Fort Lauderdale, Pompano Beach, or surrounding areas.

-Actions to Establish Paternity
+Actions To Establish Paternity In Florida

 Our law firm handles paternity actions on behalf of:

-- Biological mothers seeking to collect support;
+- Biological mothers seeking to collect support

-- biological fathers seeking child custody and time-sharing rights;
+- Biological fathers seeking child custody and time-sharing rights

-- alleged fathers seeking to challenge support obligations;
+- Alleged fathers seeking to challenge support obligations

-- paternity to collect from deceased father;
+- Paternity to collect from deceased father

-- DNA testing to establish paternity;
+- DNA testing to establish paternity

-- paternity rights and father’s rights.
+- Paternity rights and father’s rights

-Attorney Stuart N. House has been involved in several hundred paternity cases as a Florida Support Enforcement Prosecutor.
+Attorney Stuart N. House will guide you through the process, providing you with the information and advocacy you need to protect your rights and your child’s best interests.
+He has been involved in several hundred paternity cases as a Florida Support Enforcement Prosecutor.
 He understands the law and knows what it takes to obtain the best possible results in court on your behalf.

 How Florida State Establishes Paternity

-- If the mother is unmarried at the time of birth, but later marries the child’s father, paternity can be established when the marriage license is obtained.
+- If the mother is unmarried at the time of birth but later marries the child’s father, paternity can be established when the marriage license is obtained.

 Sometimes, the attorney will work on the mother’s behalf to establish paternity.
 In other cases, a judge may determine paternity after the father appears in court.
 In either circumstance, the Florida Department of Revenue typically issues a test to determine whether or not the alleged father is indeed the child’s biological father.

-If the genetic test indicates a match between the child’s and alleged father’s DNA, the Department of Revenue issues an Administrative Order of Paternity, and the Florida Office of Vital Statistics adds the father’s name to the birth certificate.
+If the genetic test indicates a match between the child’s and the alleged father’s DNA, the Department of Revenue issues an Administrative Order of Paternity, and the Florida Office of Vital Statistics adds the father’s name to the birth certificate.